Intuitive Guide to Angles, Degrees and Radians

 But absolute distance isn’t that useful, since going 10 miles is a different number of laps depending on the track.
 So we divide by radius to get a normalized angle:

-You’ll often see this as \displaystyle{\theta = \frac{s}{r}}, or angle in radians = arc length divided by radius.
+or angle in radians (theta) is arc length (s) divided by radius (r).

-A circle has 360 degrees or 2pi radians — going all the way around is 2*pi*r / r.
-So a radian is about 360/2*pi or 57.3 degrees.
+A circle has 360 degrees or 2pi radians — going all the way around is 2 * pi * r / r.
+So a radian is about 360 /(2 * pi) or 57.3 degrees.

 Now don’t be like me, memorizing this thinking “Great, another unit.
 57.3 degrees is so weird.”
 Because it is weird when you’re still thinking about you!